 If you have ever shopped for a sleeping pad you would have noticed that the sleeping pad R-values vary from pad to pad and from manufacturer to manufacturer.
-Though there are many specifications and features that you can find in sleeping pads, the R-value is going to determine its thermal resistance and the insulation.
+Though there are many specifications and features that you can find in sleeping pads, the R-value will determine its thermal resistance and insulation.

-The thermal resistance plays a major role in a sleeping pad as it means how well it resists against the ground.
-As you lose your body heat to the ground, you will need more resistance to colder conditions and less resistance for warmer ones.
+Thermal resistance plays a major role in a sleeping pad as it means how well it resists the cold ground temperature.
+As you lose your body heat to the ground, you will need more resistance to colder conditions and less resistance to warmer ones.

 The R-values simply state how well a sleeping pad resists this heat flow.
 The score is between 1.0, which is minimal insulation for warmer weather, up to 7.0, or even higher for those conditions that are cold.

-Besides, the problem while shopping for a sleeping pad maybe because of companies that do the testing of sleeping pads’ R-value themselves.
+Besides, the problem while shopping for a sleeping pad may be because of companies that test sleeping pads’ R-value themselves.
 Before 2020 there was no standardized testing.
 Consequently, even the R-values of sleeping pads differ depending on the company.

 As a result of different testing methods, the R-value of the same sleeping pad may vary depending on the producer.